Guide General

 Current IPv4 Policy:

-• New members can receive up to /23 (512 addresses) initially
+• New members can receive a delegation up to /23 (512 addresses) initially

 • Minimum allocation: /24